kontainapp/km/docs/image-targets.md

 ## Payloads

-Dirs impacted: all dirs for .km payloads (other than tests above) - generally under km/payloads.
+All .km complex payloads (e.g. python, or jaa) are placed under `km/payloads`.

-km/payloads traverses down to individual payloads, so this is how *make* behaves from top level:
+Running `make` in `km/payloads` traverses down to individual payloads, so this is how *make* behaves from top level:

 Payload can be built from source (i.e. `git clone` first) or from pre-created docker images with build artifacts (i.e.`.a` libs).
 We refer to these images as `blanks`.